Ing-Mk-FranJa07/SYSTEM-OF-HUMAN-HUMANOID-INTERACTION-THROUGH-THE-RECOGNITION-AND-LEARNING-OF-BODY-LANGUAGE/Nueral Networks/Classify emotions/README.md

 * The next image show the confusion matrix that represent the performance of the neural network designed by the author.
 ![confusion matrix](https://user-images.githubusercontent.com/31509775/32284284-bf32ebda-bef4-11e7-820e-b14aba8524b3.png)

-Finally is saved the model created to be used in the differents tools developed: [RecognitionOfEmotions.py](https://github.com/Ing-Mk-FranJa07/SYSTEM-OF-HUMAN-HUMANID-INTERACTION-THROUGH-THE-RECOGNITION-AND-LEARNING-OF-BODY-LANGUAGE/tree/master/Emotions%20Recognition) and [Recognition_And_Learning_BodyLenguage_System.py](https://github.com/Ing-Mk-FranJa07/SYSTEM-OF-HUMAN-HUMANID-INTERACTION-THROUGH-THE-RECOGNITION-AND-LEARNING-OF-BODY-LANGUAGE/tree/master/Complet%20Project).
+Finally is saved the model created to be used in the different tools developed: [RecognitionOfEmotions.py](https://github.com/Ing-Mk-FranJa07/SYSTEM-OF-HUMAN-HUMANID-INTERACTION-THROUGH-THE-RECOGNITION-AND-LEARNING-OF-BODY-LANGUAGE/tree/master/Emotions%20Recognition) and [Recognition_And_Learning_BodyLenguage_System.py](https://github.com/Ing-Mk-FranJa07/SYSTEM-OF-HUMAN-HUMANID-INTERACTION-THROUGH-THE-RECOGNITION-AND-LEARNING-OF-BODY-LANGUAGE/tree/master/Complet%20Project).

 **WARNINGS**